walidAbbassi/Practical-Design-Patterns-in-modern-cpp/Structural/Decorator/README.md

 The pattern has structural purpose and applies to objects.

-### UML class diagram example for the Bridge Design Pattern.
+### UML class diagram example for the Decorator Design Pattern.

  - Component - Interface for objects that can have responsibilities added to them dynamically.
  - ConcreteComponent - Defines an object to which additional responsibilities can be added.